Pan Seared Scallops in Vermouth Cream Sauce

 - Sear for another 2 minutes until a golden crust is formed.

-- Remove to a plate, turn skillet to low.
+- Remove seared scallops to a plate, turn skillet heat to low.

-- Add vermouth to skillet, and simmer for 1-2 minutes to reduce the vermouth, stirring.
-Scrape up any butter or scallop remains in the pan.
+- Add vermouth or dry white wine to skillet, and simmer for 1-2 minutes to reduce, stirring.
+Scrape up any butter or scallop remains in the pan; they will add flavor to your sauce!

 - Add cream, salt and pepper.
 Stir, simmering for another 1-2 minutes to combine.